Skip to content

 </form>

-The above example is equivalent to the following code:
+This is equivalent to writing the following code manually:

 html